-K16.10.2 The thesis or published work submission shall include the following copyright text:
+K16.10.2 It is the candidate's responsibility to ensure that use of any third party intellectual property complies with the requirements of the University's intellectual property policy.
+The thesis or published work submission shall include the following copyright text:

-'This copy has been supplied on the understanding that it is copyright material and that no quotation from the thesis/commentary\ may be published without proper acknowledgement'.
+'This copy has been supplied on the understanding that it is copyright material and that no quotation from the thesis / commentary may be published without proper acknowledgement'.

-\for awards by publication
+for awards by publication

-K16.10.3 The designated form shall be submitted to the Officer of the Award Board, confirming that the thesis or published work submission deposited on the University's Research Repository is identical in content to the version submitted for examination purposes except where amendments have been made to meet the requirements of the examiners and have subsequently been approved by them.
-In the case of a PhD, Professional Doctorate or DPhil, the final thesis or published work submission shall also be accompanied by the British Library doctoral thesis agreement form (EThOS) duly completed.
+K16.10.3 The designated form shall be submitted to the Officer of the Award Board confirming that the thesis or published work submission deposited on the University's Research Repository is identical in content to the version submitted for examination purposes except where amendments have been made to meet the requirements of the examiners and have subsequently been approved by them.
+In the case of a PhD, Professional Doctorate or DPhil, the final thesis or published work submission shall also be accompanied by the British Library doctoral thesis agreement form (EThOS), duly completed.